oddbird/oddleventy/content/work/bremtown.md

 based on user feedback.
 Next, we created
 mockups of the layout design,
-user flows, and CTAs
-for three user types
-designing for responsiveness
-from the beginning.
+user flows, and calls to action for three user types, designing for responsiveness from the beginning.
-We helped craft the marketing messages and recommend images to support the cabintry-reimagined narrative.
+We helped craft the marketing messages and recommended images to support the cabinetry-reimagined narrative.

+{% endcall %}

 {% call embed.media_block(
   media=embed.img(